-Key management judgement

-Impairment of investment
+Key management judgement Impairment of investment

 The principal risk is the valuation of the underlying investments.
 The Company has direct oversight of its subsidiary investments and performs impairment reviews to determine the carrying value of the investments.
-Management apply a discounted cash flow method and the cost approach for valuing the subsidiary investments.
+Management applies a discounted cash flow method in testing the investments in subsidiaries for impairment.
 As part of this valuation, judgments and estimates are made on inputs such as the risk-free rate, market risk premium, beta, terminal growth rate over a forecasted period covering the years 2020 - 2022 for the trading subsidiaries.

-The carrying value of the investment as at 31 December 2019 is £4,920,799 (2018: £4,920,799).
+The carrying value of the investment as at 31 December 2020 is £4,920,799 (2019: £4,920,799).
 Further information on the Company's investments can be found in note 8.